vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 In the subfolders of this repository, you can find the code for the two models we used, both our implementation of Pix2Seq-D and the code we used to run Video K-net.
 You can also find the procedures to run the code, and the links to download the checkpoints.

 ## Next steps
 We are confident that Pix2Seq-D can be improved and has large performance potential, and we have some ideas on how to do it.
-First of all, encouraged by the loss decrasing during the few epochs of training that we ran, we believe that the model can be trained for more epochs, and that this will lead to better results.
+First of all, encouraged by the loss decrasing during the few epochs of training that we ran (see [Pix2Seq-D's README](./Pix2Seq-D/README.md)), we believe that the model can be trained for more epochs, and that this will lead to better results.
 Moreover, the model can be further improved by training it on larger datasets, both in pretraining and in training phase.
 Finally, we would also want to consider to do some changes to the architecture.
 For instance, we have the following idea in mind.
 The solution they propose to do Video Panoptic Segmentation is by using the Diffusion process, and when predicting the frame at time t, they guide the diffusion by conditioning on the previous panoptic mask.
-Our idea is the following: instad of conditioning only on the previous mask, we plan on finding a way to compute the difference between the current frame and the previous one, and condition on such difference, together with the previous mask.
+Our idea is the following: instead of conditioning only on the previous mask, we plan on finding a way to compute the difference between the current frame and the previous one, and condition on such difference, together with the previous mask.
 The idea is that, given two frames, it is very likely that there will not be extreme changes, but mainly instances that moved by some pictures.
 The difference between the frames will highlight what changed, and hence may make the diffusion process to find the mask faster, and more accurate.
 Since we had to re-write the whole codebase, we were not able to implement such configuration yet.

 ## Side notes: issues we had